StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 Note: Currently, you have to add the records to the table using psql, etc. (ie, there is no web interface to add records yet).

-Actually there is also a script called `insert.sql` which will add the 50 US states for you.
+There is also a script called `insert.sql` which will add the 50 US states to the table in the Postgres database for you.

 The file `script.txt` contains all the Linux commands to:

-- compiled the program,
+- compile the program,
 - (optionally) drop the database,
 - create the database,
 - (optionally) insert the 50 US states, and